Healthy Homes Assessment Marewa

 Draught Stopping Marewa

-If a draught is felt through gaps that are too large or holes that it requirements to be sealed.
+If a draught can be noticed from gaps that are not adequate or holes the area needs to be sealed.

 What are unreasonable gaps and holes?

-Get the complete information to the Healthy Homes draught stopping requirements.
+Get the complete information for the Healthy Homes draught stopping requirements.

 draught stopping building inspections